-Spend some time drawing up your stockpiling food list so you know what you need to buy over the coming weeks and months.
-Focus on long life items such as dried and tinned goods.
+Spend some time drawing up your food stockpile list so you know what you need to buy over the coming weeks and months.
+Focus on long life non perishable foods and budget staple foods such as dried and canned goods.

-Every item on your stockpiling food list will not be on sale at the same time.
-And that’s ok!
+Every item on your food stockpile checklist will not be on sale at the same time.
+And that’s OK!

-Take you time to build up your food stores, that way you ensure you get the absolute best, lowest price and save more money on your future grocery bills.
+Take you time to build up your grocery stockpile, that way you ensure you get the absolute best, lowest price and save more money on your future grocery bills.